In which our walk in Saint Petersburg Continues

 Look!
 Our Squirrel has grown old.
 He is no longer able to serve the Lion.
 It’s time for him to retire.
 The Lion grants him its discharge from service and gives him a wagon full of the most excellent nuts ever seen in the world.
 Each one is as perfect as the last.
 Sadly, the unlucky Squirrel had long ago lost all his teeth.

-Still on Earth but in the Field of Mars
+Still on Earth but in the Field of Mars.

 Our next stop is the Field of Mars.
 The earliest use of this space was as a training ground for guards’ regiments and parades.
-It was originally called the Tsarina’s Meadow for Peter the Great’s wife Catherine I. (Catherine II was “the Great”.)
+It was originally called the Tsarina’s Meadow for Peter the Great’s wife Catherine the First.
+(Catherine II was “the Great”.)
 It acquired its current name in 1805.
 The field became a mass grave for nearly two hundred of those who died in the February Revolution of 1917 and a monument to the fighters of the revolution was built there.
 During the siege of Leningrad, (After the 1917 Revolution, Saint Petersburg was renamed Leningrad for a time.) the field was used as a vegetable garden to help feed the denizens of the city and it was returned to its use as a memorial after the war.

 DSCN1209